How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Completeness and compactification

 \section{Completeness and compactification}

 While studying manifolds, it is often necessary to compactify them in order that the intersection theory of submanifolds is well behaved.
-The Noetherianness of finitely generated $\kk$-algebras (Hilbert's basis theorem) implies that {\em all} algebraic varieties satisfy the usual definitions of compactness (\cref{exercise:noetherian-to-compact}).
+However, the Noetherianness of finitely generated $\kk$-algebras (Hilbert's basis theorem) implies that {\em all} varieties satisfy the usual definitions of compactness (\cref{exercise:noetherian-to-compact}).
 The property which plays in the case of varieties the role similar to that of compactness in the case of manifolds is {\em completeness}.
-A variety $X$ is called {\em complete} if for every variety $Y$, the projection map $X \times Y \to Y$ is closed, i.e.\ it maps closed sets on to closed sets.
-For many ``natural'' topological spaces (e.g.\ the Euclidean topology), compactness is equivalent to completeness (\cref{exercise:compact=complete}).
-A {\em compactification}\footnote{We would have liked to use ``completion'' instead of ``compactification''; however, it might suggest a (misleading) connection with the notion of completion of local rings or modules.} of a variety $X$ is a complete variety $\bar X$ containing an open dense subset isomorphic to $X$.
-The projective space is complete (\cref{exercise:projective-complete}).
-Since every closed subset of a complete variety is complete (\cref{exercise:closed-sub-complete}), every quasiprojective variety has a compactification (namely its closure in an ambient projective space).
+A subset of a variety $X$ is called if for every variety $Y$, the projection map $\pi: X \times Y \to Y$ is closed, i.e.\ it maps closed sets on to closed sets.